Eden Camp Ghosts – Haunting Evidence in Maps & History

 Note: I’m working with broad “ley line” (or energy line) concepts.
 I want to see at least three anomalous – usually haunted – sites on a single straight line.

 The longer the line, the more sites I should find, and they should be well-documented for paranormal research.
-Otherwise, I’ll dismiss it.
+Otherwise, I’ll dismiss the line altogether.

 For now, the Eden Camp to Ravensworth Castle line was enough to justify further research into the POW camp.